 Gently mix it all together, being careful not to over mix the batter.

-In medium bowl, combine water, yogurt, beet puree, and vanilla extract.
-Blend.
-In another bowl combine pancake mix, cinnamon and apple until just combined.
-Mix the two bowls together until combines, the batter will be chunky but do not over mix.
+- In a medium bowl, combine water, yogurt, beet puree, and vanilla extract until well mixed.
+Add in the pancake mix, cinnamon and apple until just combined, do not over mix.

 - Heat griddle or skillet on medium/high heat adding oil when hot.
 Pour roughly 1/4 cup of batter onto pan, cooking until tiny bubbles appear in the middle of the pancake.
 Flip and cook for an additional 2-4 minutes or until golden brown.

 - Serve warm with fruit, syrup, agave nectar or yogurt.